Why enroll as a non-degree seeking student?

 Non-degree seeking students can enroll in whatever courses they would like, with the exception of courses that require a prerequisite.

-To transfer up to 6 credits to the master’s degree or graduate certificate in entomology and nematology, you must be admitted into either graduate program and earn a grade of “B” or higher in the course(s).
+To transfer up to 6 credits to a master’s degree or graduate certificate in entomology, you must be admitted into either a graduate program and earn a grade of “B” or higher in the course(s).
 Being a non-degree seeking student does NOT guarantee acceptance into the master’s degree or graduate certificate programs.

 If after taking a few courses as a non-degree seeking student or earning a graduate certificate, you decide that you would like to apply for a master of science degree (online, non-thesis), please contact the Graduate Coordinator.
 You will need to apply to the Office of Admissions, following these instructions.

 - A bachelor’s degree in science from a regionally accredited institution in the United States or Canada (or international equivalent)

 - An upper-division undergraduate GPA of 2.0 or higher